bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 -   `keyUsages`: [&lt;string\[\]&gt;](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type) See [Key usages](https://nodejs.org/dist/v16.13.1/docs/api/all.html#webcrypto_cryptokeyusages).
 -   Returns: [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) containing [](https://nodejs.org/dist/v16.13.1/docs/api/all.html#webcrypto_class-cryptokey)

-In cryptography, “wrapping a key” refers to exporting and then encrypting the keying material.
+In cryptography, "wrapping a key” refers to exporting and then encrypting the keying material.
 The `subtle.unwrapKey()` method attempts to decrypt a wrapped key and create a [](https://nodejs.org/dist/v16.13.1/docs/api/all.html#webcrypto_class-cryptokey) instance.
 It is equivalent to calling `subtle.decrypt()` first on the encrypted key data (using the `wrappedKey`, `unwrapAlgo`, and `unwrappingKey` arguments as input) then passing the results in to the `subtle.importKey()` method using the `unwrappedKeyAlgo`, `extractable`, and `keyUsages` arguments as inputs.
 If successful, the returned promise is resolved with a [](https://nodejs.org/dist/v16.13.1/docs/api/all.html#webcrypto_class-cryptokey) object.

 The wrapping algorithms currently supported include: